KarimNH/CHE1147-Group11-Project/README.md

 - **`cif`**
   A folder that contains demo cif file representing the crystal structures of MOFs.
 - **`featurzier.py`**
-  Contains scripts to generates RAC descriptors using molsplify and geometric descriptors using Zeo++.
+  Contains scripts to generate RAC descriptors using molsplify and geometric descriptors using Zeo++.
 - **`featurzion_demo.ipynb`**
   Demonstrates the featurization of crystal structures of MOFs to create two csv files that contain RAC descriptors and geometric descriptors respectively.

 ### 5. `models`
-This folder contains all saved machine learning models produced during the project, including baseline models and optimized models, as well as scripts that calculate statistical metrics of model predictions made on the testing dataset.
+This folder contains all saved machine learning models produced during the project, including baseline models and optimized models, as well as scripts related to calculating statistical metrics of model predictions made on a dataset.
 - various **`.pkl`**
   files that each contain a saved machine learning model and can be directly loaded.
 - **`testing_metrics.py`**